Incat Crowther

-Incat Crowther is an Australian Company, headquartered in Belrose, a suburb of Sydney specializing in Marine engineering design.
-Incat Crowther has offices in Lafayette, Louisiana, United States and Romsey, UK.
+Incat Crowther is an Australian marine engineering company, headquartered in Sydney.
+Incat Crowther has offices in Lafayette, Louisiana, United States and Eastleigh, England.

 The company has a diverse product portfolio of designs for monohull, catamaran and trimaran vessels with a composite, aluminium and steel construction for a range of sectors, including commercial, recreational, military and passenger.

 History

 The company was created from a merger of Incat Designs - Sydney and Crowther Designs in 2005.

 Crowther Design founder Lock Crowther had a history in catamaran, trimaran and commercial vessel design.

-Incat Designs (Sydney, formed 1988) founder Philip Hercus (1992 AGM Michell medal recipient from the Institution of Engineers, Australia) had a history in passenger vessel catamaran design.

-In 1977), he formed a partnership, namely International Catamaran Pty Ltd designing and building catamarans in Tasmania.
+Incat Designs (Sydney, formed 1988) founder Philip Hercus had a history in passenger vessel catamaran design.
+In 1977, he formed a partnership, namely International Catamaran Pty Ltd designing and building catamarans in Tasmania.
 This combination made significant advances in fast powered catamaran technology culminating in the wave piercing catamarans.

 Early in 1988, the shipyard partnership was mutually terminated and a design-only company, International Catamaran Designs Pty Ltd (Incat Designs - Sydney) was formed as part of the Hercus Marine Group.

-The other partner Robert Clifford then commenced designing and building under a new company, Incat Tasmania Pty Ltd.
+The other partner Bob Clifford then commenced designing and building under a new company, Incat.

-Philip Hercus and Robert Clifford received the Order of Australia (AO) in 1995 for service to the shipbuilding industry.

-Both merging companies have had long partnerships with the following shipyards:

-Gladding-Hearn Shipbuilding, Richardson Devine Marine, Nichols Bros, Gulfcraft, Cheoy Lee Shipyards, Aluminium Marine, Kvichak Marine and NQEA Australia.
+Both merging companies have had long partnerships with the following shipyards: Gladding-Hearn Shipbuilding, Richardson Devine Marine, Nichols Bros, Gulfcraft, Cheoy Lee Shipyards, Aluminium Marine, Kvichak Marine and NQEA.